wp-plugins/mk-simple-backups/readme.txt

 1. Default View

 == Changelog ==

+= 0.7.3 =
+* Compatibility for Wordpress 4.0
+* Icon for the new Plugin Browser

 = 0.7.2 =
 * Plugin attempts to use system() for SQL Dump, reducing server-load, especially for larger Databases.
 Old approach will be attempted on hostings without support for system()